Does your toddler have an upcoming hearing test with an audiologist?

 1. Desensitize your child’s ears.

 During the audiology appointment, there is going to be a lot of attention placed on your child’s ears.
 If they have never had their ears touched before, the experience could be off-putting.
 In the days leading up to the appointment, try playing a game of pretend ear doctor with your child.
-Gently tug on the top part of their ear and look inside their ear canal.
-Let your child pretend to be the doctor and take a look inside your ear.
+Parents can begin by gently placing their hands near the child’s ears and gradually progress to more interactive activities, such as playfully looking into the ear.
+This approach helps familiarize the child with the process in a gentle and engaging manner.

-If you have a play doctor kit at home, investigate one another’s ears with the otoscope, like the one shown below.
 Talk to your child about how the otoscope works like a magnifying glass and a flashlight at the same time!
 It lets the doctor see deep inside of the ear and check if it is healthy.
+You can also familiarize them by letting them point to parts of the ear, such as the pinna and the ear canal.
+This gives them a sense of control over the experience.

 2. Practice wearing headphones.